-Research-active non-tenure-track faculty members (NTTFs) may be approved as members of the Graduate Faculty for a five-year term, if they are nominated and approved by a graduate degree-granting academic department, the Dean of the school or college overseeing that department, and the Graduate School (see "Procedure for Appointment of NTTF to the Graduate Faculty below).
-At a minimum, the faculty member must hold a Ph.D., an equivalent doctoral degree, or the terminal graduate degree in his/her/their field (e.g., MFA, M.Arch., MBA, JD, MD).
+Research-active non-tenure-track faculty members (NTTFs) may be approved as members of the Graduate Faculty for a five-year term, if they are nominated and approved by a graduate degree-granting academic department, the Dean of the school or college overseeing that department, and the Division of Graduate Studies (see "Procedure for Appointment of NTTF to the Graduate Faculty below).
+At a minimum, the faculty member must hold a PhD, an equivalent doctoral degree, or the terminal graduate degree in their field (e.g., MFA, M.Arch., MBA, JD, MD).